Marc Bloch: Second World War

 On 24 August 1939, at the age of 53, Bloch was mobilised for a third time.
 He was responsible for the mobilisation of the French Army's massive motorised units which involved him undertaking such a detailed assessment of the French fuel supply that he later wrote he was able to "count petrol tins and ration every drop" of fuel he obtained.
 During the first few months of the war, called the Phoney War, (Note: Known as the drôle de guerre in French.) he was stationed in Alsace, this time lacking the eager patriotism he had shown in the war.
 He also evacuated civilians to behind the Maginot Line and for a while he worked with British Intelligence.
-(Note: Notwithstanding his respect for British historians, says Lyon, Bloch, like many of his compatriots, was anglophobic; he described the British soldier as naturally "a looter and a lecher: that is to say, the two vices which the French peasant finds it hard to forgive when both are satisfied to the detriment of his farmyard and his daughters", and English officers as being imbued with an "old crusted Tory tradition".)

 Bloch began but did not complete writing a history of France.
 At one point he expected to be invited to neutral Belgium to deliver a series of lectures in Liège, on Belgian neutrality.
 Some academics had escaped France for The New School in New York City, and the School also invited Bloch.
 He refused, possibly because of difficulties in obtaining visas: the US government would not grant visas to every member of his family.